jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 and standards
-The opportunities for partnership across the public and private sectors, policy organizations, and standards bodies are multidimensional.
+The opportunities for partnership across the public and private sectors, policy organizations, and standards bodies are multi‑dimensional.
 From ensuring the technology community is building safer, more secure technology and collaborating on threat intelligence and trends to developing common standards to take down and block the tools cybercriminals use, strong and bi\-directional partnerships between organizations are crucial.
-As much as any individual companys shareholders would like it to be so, no one technology company can solve or overcome every cybersecurity challenge.
+As much as any individual company’s shareholders would like it to be so, no one technology company can solve or overcome every cybersecurity challenge.
 Partnerships across the technology